wazzlecoin/core/doc/init.md

 Copy improvedbitcoind.init to /etc/init.d/improvedbitcoind.
 Test by running `service improvedbitcoind start`.

-Using this script, you can adjust the path and flags to the improvedbitcoind program by setting the BitcoinClassicD and FLAGS environment variables in the file /etc/sysconfig/improvedbitcoind.
+Using this script, you can adjust the path and flags to the improvedbitcoind program by setting the ImprovedBitcoinD and FLAGS environment variables in the file /etc/sysconfig/improvedbitcoind.
 You can also use the DAEMONOPTS environment variable here.

 ### macOS